lsmat2/ai-structured-scraper/README.md

 python ai_data_cleaner.py output_nearbySearch_cleaned/IL/some_place.json
 ```

-This scrapes the place's website and uses OpenAI to extract structured data, saving to `output_nearbySearch_ai_cleaned/` directory.
+This scrapes the place's website and associated sublinks and uses OpenAI (only, for now) to extract structured data, saving to `output_nearbySearch_ai_cleaned/` directory.

 ### 4. Backend operations via interactive CLI